 You will also require portfolio / presentation folders, sketchbooks and a range of papers.

-Design students also invest in good quality printing and publishing of their work – prices for this vary
+Design students also invest in good quality printing and publishing of their work – prices for this vary according to size.

 There may also be additional costs for educational visits / trips.